 - Immunodeficiency Disorders (or need for chronic medication which significantly impacts immune function)

 - Sleep Disorder (generally a full sleep assessment including sleep disorder lab study will be required)

 In general, the following diagnoses do not lend themselves to single room housing accommodations:

 - Crohn's Disease

 - Irritable Bowel Syndrome

 A qualified medical professional must provide a letter (with original signature) that includes a clear statement of the medical diagnosis, the basis for diagnosis, a description of treatment plan, patient response, and prognosis, as well as the current impact of the disability as it relates to the housing request that is being supported.
 The credentials of the diagnosing professional must be listed if not clear from professional letterhead or other forms.
 The diagnosing professional may not be a family member.

-In all cases, the College expects students to adhere to the treatment recommendations of the professionals helping them manage their care.
+In all cases, the University expects students to adhere to the treatment recommendations of the professionals helping them manage their care.
 To this end, special needs housing requests are not automatically transferable from one academic year to the next and updated medical documentation stating student progress may be required at the time of renewal requests.

 109 Campus Center